Amandixit10/Tip-Calculator/README.md

  - Enter the bill Amount
  - Enter the tip Amount

- The total bill Amount will be calculated, coverung all the edge case like only numeric values are acceptable etc.
+ The total bill Amount will be calculated, covering all the edge case like only numeric values are acceptable etc.